Skip to Main Content

 Where TriBeCa Eats Without Performing

-That quality, easy to dismiss as mere comfort, is actually harder to sustain in New York City than a Michelin star.
+That quality, easy to dismiss as mere comfort, is actually harder to sustain in New York City.
 The city's dining scene has bifurcated sharply over the past two decades.
 On one end sits the tier occupied by Le Bernardin, Atomix, Eleven Madison Park, Masa, and Per Se: tasting menus, prix-fixe commitments, and price points that frame the meal as an event before anyone has sat down.
 On the other end, the city has an enormous volume of fast-casual and neighbourhood spots that serve function over experience.
 Bubby's has remained in neither camp.
 It is a full-service American restaurant with a serious brunch program, a menu grounded in domestic comfort-food traditions, and a room that accommodates the whole spectrum of dining occasions without adjusting its register for any of them.

 The Case for Comfort as Occasion